 But just in case your baby arrives too early or needs some special help,

-it's comforting to know that Southern Regional has a Level III Neonatal
+it's comforting to know that Southern Regional is equipped with a

-Intensive Care Unit (NICU) with a board-certified neonatologist available
+Level III Neonatal Intensive Care Unit (NICU), led by a board-certified

-Our Level III NICU is always ready to provide specialized care to high-risk
+Southern Regional's Level III NICU is always ready to provide specialized

-newborns with our 18 intermediate beds and 12 intensive care beds.
-And
+care to high-risk newborns.
+It includes 18 intermediate beds and 12 intensive

-we are always focused on providing a caring and comforting environment.
+care beds.
+And we are always focused on providing a caring and comforting

 Get to Know the NICU

-The NICU is divided into 2 separate areas.
+The NICU is divided into two separate areas.
 One area is called the "Intensive

-Care Unit" and it is designed for babies who are very sick.
+Care Unit" and is designed for babies who are very sick.
 It contains

 12 beds, including two isolation rooms.